University at Buffalo Law School: Background

-The University at Buffalo School of Law has a favorable student-faculty ratio of 5.5:1.
+The University at Buffalo School of Law has a student-faculty ratio of 5.5:1.
 Currently, more than 75 percent of its upper division courses comprise fewer than 40 students.
-In addition, many of the 81 faculty members hold advanced degrees in the social sciences and other disciplines in conjunction with their law degrees.
+In addition, many of the faculty members hold advanced degrees in the social sciences and other disciplines in conjunction with their law degrees.

 The first-year program includes traditional legal courses in civil procedure, torts, contracts, property, criminal law, constitutional law, and ethics.
-In the second and third years students choose from a dozen curricular concentrations that allow for in-depth study.
+In the second and third years students choose from curricular concentrations that allow for in-depth study.
 Each student has the opportunity to craft a custom-made curriculum, beyond the selected concentrations to build a personalized sequence of courses and experiences.

 Under the Law School's Legal Analysis, Writing and Research (LAWR) program, all students complete a 10-credit, three-semester LAWR curriculum, with two semesters in their first year and a third semester during their second or third years.
 All three semesters are taught by full-time LAWR faculty.
 Throughout the LAWR program, students learn legal analysis and writing through immersion in the practice of writing, and through cycles of trial and error, feedback, and reflection.
 Because the courses are taught in small sections with an excellent instructor-to-student ratio, students are inspired to think critically and approach legal questions in a newly disciplined way.

 Most students are part of the Juris Doctor (J.D.) program.
 Interdisciplinary dual degree programs permit J.D. students to seek other graduate degrees along with their J.D., including master's or doctoral degrees from the School of Management, School of Social Work, School of Pharmacy and Pharmaceutical Sciences, School of Public Health and Health Professions, or School of Architecture and Planning.
 UB Law also has the only post-professional Master of Laws (LL.M.) program in criminal law in the United States, and a general LL.M. program designed exclusively for international students.

 The Neil D. Levin Graduate Institute of International Relations and Commerce is a joint program of UB Law with UB's business school.
 Named after Neil David Levin, the executive director of the Port Authority of New York and New Jersey who was killed in the September 11 attacks, the Levin Institute conducts an annual spring semester program in New York City for about 20 students, divided into five teams to work on projects sponsored by law firms and financial institutions.
 For example, in 2006 the teams were sponsored by CLSA, Fried, Frank, Harris, Shriver & Jacobson, UBS, Credit Suisse, and M&T Bank.